charlmert/pyramid-starter-kit/README.md

 - http://www.google.com (Invalid URL)
 - http://en.wikipedia.org/wiki/Wikipedia:Wikipedia_Signpost (No Table Of Contents)

+These url's are used in the functional tests as well.

 ### Unit Testing

 Requires [WebTest](http://webtest.pythonpaste.org/en/latest/) which should have been installed @ step 1, Install Pyramid